ivansojivarghese/Ripples/README.md

-# Water Ripples Simulation
+# Ripples Simulation

-A wonder of nature recreated in browser fashion...
+An interactive JavaScript project that replicates the mesmerizing effect of ripples in water.

 ## Physics of Ripples